 The four stages have overlapping tasks (see chapter on Stages of Therapy).
 The first stage involves establishing the treatment framework and the therapeutic alliance (see chapter on Establishing the Frame).
-The specific objectives for this stage include setting very clear roles and expectations for the treatment, encouraging autonomous motivation, and facilitating the kind of treatment relationship that will foster the development of individuated relatedness, i.e. the capacity to be authentic and differentiated in relationships, holding onto one's own attributions and motivations, while having a realistic appreciation of those of the person with whom one is in relationship (see previous chapter).
-Therapist facilitation of individuated relatedness involves avoiding authoritative assertions or giving advice, and being receptive to disagreements or criticisms.
+The specific objectives for this stage include setting very clear expectations for the treatment, developing autonomous motivation, and facilitating the kind of treatment relationship that will foster the development of individuated relatedness, i.e. the ability of the patient to be his/her own person in a relationship.
+Facilitating individuated relatedness includes avoiding making authoritative assertions or giving advice, and being receptive to patient disagreements or criticisms.
 This may seem easy in theory but can be extremely difficult in practice and involves a certain amount of faith on the part of the therapist that the patients themselves are ultimately better able to find and decide upon the solutions for their own life problems.